envkey/envkey-source/README.md

 Now your server will keep its configuration securely and automatically in sync.

 If you're using envkey-source on a **CI server**, the process is much the same.
 Set `ENVKEY` environment variable in your CI interface, then run `eval $(envkey-source)` before running tests.

+### envkey-source within scripts

+Note that if you run envkey-source inside a script, your environment variables will only be visible to commands run within that script unless you run the script with `source`, in which case they will be set in the current shell.

 ## Other EnvKey Libraries